nsnli/nsnli.github.io/schedule.md

 <h2>Schedule</h2>

-To be updated after acceptance notifications are sent out.
+Notifications are sent out.
+We will be finalizing and uploading the schedule soon.
+Stay tuned!